port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 :::tip Prerequisites

-- This guide assumes you have a Port account and a basic knowledge of working with Port.
-If you haven't done so, go ahead and complete the [quickstart](/quickstart).
+- This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
+We will use the `Service` blueprint that was created during the onboarding process.
-- You will need a Github repository in which you can place a workflow that we will use in this guide.
-If you don't have one, we recommend [creating a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) named `Port-actions`.
+- You will need a Git repository in which you can place a workflow/pipeline that we will use in this guide.
+If you don't have one, we recommend creating a new repository named `Port-actions`.

 :::

 ### The goal of this guide

-In this guide we will create an action that initializes a new Github repository.
+In this guide we will create an action that initializes a new Git repository.
 In reality, such an action can be used by developers to scaffold new services.

 After completing it, you will get a sense of how it can benefit different personas in your organization: